 Some eagle-eyed users will have noticed on the previous screen, in the lower left-hand corner, a mention of "3% slippage".
 Slippage is yet another parameter that Swaps is using in your favor, and it's explained in more detail up above.

-So with all of that DeFi number-crunching done, you get the quote screen:
+So with that DeFi number-crunching done, you get the quote screen:

 Executing your Swap